beanieaxolotl/shinen-gax-python/README.md

 # Shin'en GAX Sound Engine tools for Python

 This repo houses conversion and (un)packing tools for music and FX files made with Shin'en Multimedia's [GAX Sound Engine] library.
+This also works with .gax/.o files made with NAX Sound Engine, which uses the same formats as GAX.
 Since this is a complete rewrite, some things in the original repo (i.e XM to GAX) are nonexistent, but this doesn't mean I won't implement them in the future.